 - Angela Currie, Housing and Care Director, Blackwood

-And we’ll have a range of short workshops showcasing members’ digital technology innovations – please click on the links below for more information about each session:
+And we’ll have a range of short sessions showcasing members’ digital technology innovations – please click on the links below for more information about each session:

 - Alzheimer Scotland’s Technology kit